robertjlooby/primesieve-ruby/README.md

 -----

-The syntax of the primesieve Ruby bindings is nearly identical to the syntax of the primesieve C library.
+The syntax of the primesieve Ruby bindings is nearly identical to the syntax of the primesieve C++ library.

 ```Ruby
 require 'primesieve'